 - Resting and learning boundaries

-- Abiding With Jesus
+- Abiding and communion with Jesus

 - God’s Kingdom on earth (as it is in heaven)